hollyschinsky/phonegap-workshop/polish.md

     ```

-2. Now build the application again and test to see the results:
+2. Now build and run the application again to see the results:

 ![](images/statusbar2.png)

 ###Keyboard Accessory Bar

+We can suppress the accessory keyboard that pops up with the **Done** button on it as shown in this screenshot by using a custom plugin from the Ionic Framework and then use a method to hide it:

 ![](images/keyboard1.png)

-To suppress the accessory keyboard that pops up with the **Done** button on it in the above screenshot, we can
-use a custom plugin from the Ionic Framework and then use a method to hide it:

 1. Add the [Ionic Keyboard Plugin](https://github.com/driftyco/ionic-plugins-keyboard):